 2.5 We also automatically collect personal information about you indirectly about how you access and use the Clio Service and information about the device you use to access the Clio Service.

 2.6 The table at Annex 2 sets out the categories of personal information we collect about you automatically and how we use that information.
 The table also lists the legal basis which we rely on to process the personal information and information as to how we determine applicable retention periods.

-2.8 We may anonymise and aggregate any of the personal information we collect (so that it does not identify you).
-We may use anonymised information for purposes that include testing our IT systems, research, data analysis, improving the Clio Service and developing new products and features.
-We may also share such anonymised information with others.
+2.8 We may anonymize and aggregate any of the personal information we collect (so that it does not identify you).
+We may use anonymized information for purposes that include testing our IT systems, research, data analysis, improving the Clio Service and developing new products and features.
+We may also share such anonymized information with others.